-- 277. Adaptation actions need to be undertaken at both the national and farm levels, with the engagement of regional/local administration and communities.
+215. Adaptation actions need to be undertaken at both the national and farm level.
 The responsibility of developing sectoral climate change policies and drafting guidelines and other regulatory documents should be undertaken by the MAFF in collaboration with all other relevant ministries, government organizations, and main stakeholders.
 At the same time, the policy should be consistent with EU and international policies and commitments.
-Local authorities, business companies, and society as a whole, should also have a role to play.
-For example, some adaptation actions (such as introducing innovations in the farms, growing new plants adaptive to climate change) would require the direct participation of agricultural holders and farmers - 278.
-Adaptation options have been identified and grouped into horizontal and vertical levels (also see the Sector Assessment Report Appendix 1).
-Vertical adaptation options are grouped into agricultural productivity (crops); livestock production; and natural resources (soil erosion and desertification, water shortage and irrigation, fisheries and aquaculture).
-Horizontal adaptation options are grouped into building adaptive capacity; improving awareness; strengthening research, technology development, and innovation; risk management; and legal framework.
-Table 2 summaries these with examples.
+Local authorities, business companies, and society as a whole should also have a role to play.
+For example, some adaptation actions (such as introducing innovations in the farms, growing new plants adaptive to climate change) would require the direct participation of agricultural holders and farmers.

+216. Adaptation options have been identified and grouped into horizontal and vertical levels.
+Vertical adaptation options are grouped into agricultural productivity (crops); livestock production and natural resources (soil erosion and desertification, water shortage and irrigation, fisheries and aquaculture).
+Horizontal adaptation options are grouped into building adaptive capacity, improving awareness, strengthening research, technology development and innovation and risk management and legal framework.
+Table 1 summaries these with examples.